-The ultimate solution to ending homelessness is transitional to permanent housing closely aligned with supportive services that ensure housing stability can be maintained.
-However, because the demand for affordable housing far outpaces the region's supply, the CoC continues to rely on its emergency and transitional housing system in order to address the immediate needs of San Bernardino County's homeless population.
+The ultimate solution to ending homelessness is transitional and permanent housing closely aligned with supportive services that ensure housing stability can be maintained.
+However, because the demand for affordable housing far outpaces the region's supply, the CoC continues to rely on its emergency and transitional housing system to address the immediate needs of San Bernardino County's homeless population.

-The City of Fontana, through its ESG and ESG-CV allocation, funded the Water of Life Homelessness Prevention Programs.
+The City of Fontana, through its ESG, ESG-CV, and CDBG-CV allocation, funded the Water of Life Homelessness Prevention Programs, the City's Hotel/ Motel Voucher Program; the Social Work Action Group's (SAWG) Street Outreach Program, and the acquisition of a property that will serve as a temporary emergency shelter operated by Water of Life.
 In addition, the City supported the efforts of the San Bernardino County Continuum of Care (CoC) and its member organizations that address homelessness.
 As described earlier, the City supported local nonprofit agencies who provide emergency rental assistance and housing counseling to low- and moderate-income residents to prevent homelessness.